locomotivemtl/charcoal-contrib-sitemap/README.md

         }
     }
 ```
-The `xml` sitemap is defined to be `l10n` (will output all languages as canonical) and defines
+The `footer_sitemap` sitemap is defined to be `l10n` (will output all languages as alternates) and defines
 the `boilerplate/object/section` object to create the list.
+Note that is the object is of RoutableInterface,
+it will automatically test the `isActiveRoute` condition.
+You can disable the option by setting `check_active_routes`
-The section object has `children`,
-in that case `boilerplate/object/section-children`, which will be output under the `boilerplate/object/section`
+to `false` on the list.
+The section object has `children`, in that case `boilerplate/object/section-children`,
-on the condition `isAnObjectParent` called on the parent.
+which will be output under the `boilerplate/object/section` on the condition `isAnObjectParent` called on the parent.

 ## Usage